 Last time I have focused on the reasons for M&A to fail and what key points one should keep in mind in order to have better chances of success!
-In this blog I intend to briefly introduce you to valuation methods of a firm.
+In this part, I intend to briefly introduce you to valuation methods of a firm.

 The aim of valuation is to determine what a firm is worth.
 Value is determined based on historical and future financial parameters.
 Determination of firm value is a highly subjective exercise that calls for judgment.
 It changes and varies when business drivers and factors (both internal and external) as well as when the environmental conditions change.
 Since value estimation is subjective, it often serves as a basis for discussions.
-Moreover there are many aspects of business that are hard to quantify such as consumer behavior.
+Moreover, there are many aspects of a business that is hard to quantify such as consumer behavior.

 Companies can be valued from two perspectives: from looking at the inside of the firms -internal- or from the expectations of the market -external-.
 The internal methods estimate the value of all the future potential cash flows generated by the company.
 Therefore it relies on methods based on the concept of discounted cash flows (DCF).